sarahi2108/pdsnd_github/README.md

 What are the counts of gender?
 What is the earliest birth year, most recent birth year, and most common birth year?

+A case in point of the user interactive screen

 ### Credits